James Hamilton, 1st Earl of Arran: Early life

-He was the eldest of two sons of James Hamilton, 1st Lord Hamilton, and his wife, Mary Stewart, Countess of Arran.
+He was the elder of two sons of James Hamilton, 1st Lord Hamilton, and his wife, Mary Stewart, Countess of Arran.
 Mary was a daughter of King James II of Scotland and his Queen consort Mary of Guelders, and a sister of King James III of Scotland.

 Hamilton succeeded to his father's lordship, inheriting his lands when his father died in 1479.
 In 1489 his first cousin King James IV made him Sheriff of Lanark, a position his father had previously held, and a Scottish Privy Counsellor.
 By 28 April 1490 he was married to Elizabeth Home, daughter of Alexander Home, 2nd Lord Home.

 Naval career

 Between April and August 1502, Hamilton commanded a naval fleet sent to help King Hans of Denmark, James IV's uncle, defeat a Swedish-Norwegian rebellion.
 He negotiated James's marriage to Margaret Tudor and was present at the wedding on 8 August 1503.
 On the same day Lord Hamilton was created Earl of Arran, with the formal grant three days later, "for his nearness of blood" and his services at the time of the marriage.
 He was appointed Lieutenant General of Scotland and in May 1504 commanded a naval expedition to suppress an uprising in the Western Isles.

 In September 1507, James IV sent Hamilton as his ambassador on a diplomatic mission to the court of Louis XII of France.
 When returning in early 1508, he was briefly detained in the Kingdom of England by Henry VII, who was suspicious of a renewal of the Auld Alliance between Scotland and France.

 When Henry VIII of England joined the War of the League of Cambrai by invading France in 1513, Scotland came under pressure to support France against England.
 Hamilton was given command of the Scottish naval fleet.
 He first sailed to Ulster and attacked Carrickfergus, the main English stronghold there.
 The fleet then sailed to France, arriving there in September 1513, too late to be much help as the Scottish army had been defeated at the Battle of Flodden in England on 9 September, with James IV being killed in battle.
+Arran returned to Scotland in November 1513.